 Similarly, consider if the trees (and nature) in the community are in good health.
 If the greenery is unhealthy, this will affect the wellness of the people in the neighborhood and the surrounding homes.

-Avoid homes adjacent to dilapidated buildings, empty lots, and cemeteries.
-They are very yin energy (without life).
+Avoid homes adjacent to dilapidated buildings, empty lots, and cemeteries, as they are usually full of life-less yin energy.
 A home is a space for the living, so it is best to stay clear of homes beside these types of spaces.
 Instead, surround your home with life rather than death.

 Everything that happens in a space creates energetic vibrations that get recorded in the walls.
 And it’s not just the walls, but also the land.

 If possible, research the history of the home, and see if there are patterns of negative life events.
 Some examples include untimely deaths, divorces, or health issues.
 It’s also helpful to look at the history of the property (land) if you can.
 The patterns of the home after time may also emerge into your life if you live there.

 A T-intersection is where two streets meet in a “T” shape.
 In feng shui, it’s inauspicious for your home to be located at the top of the “T.”

 The Flow to the Front Door

 One of the most important things to look at in evaluating a home is how the qi can flow to the front door.
 The front door is called the “mouth of qi.”
 This is how life force energy can come into your life.
 We want homes with easy-to-find and clearly marked front doors.
-If you (or your future guests) can’t find the front door, this indicates positive energy and opportunities will also have difficulties finding its way to your life.
+If you (or your future guests) can’t find the front door, this indicates that positive energy and opportunities will also have difficulties finding their way to your life.